1900 Western Conference football season

 The 1900 Western Conference football season was the fifth season of college football played by the member schools of the Western Conference (later known as the Big Ten Conference) and was a part of the 1900 college football season.
 This was the first season the league expanded, as Indiana and Iowa began competing for the conference title.

-The 1900 Minnesota Golden Gophers and Iowa Hawkeyes football teams tied for the conference championship.
+The 1900 Minnesota Golden Gophers and Iowa Hawkeyes football teams tied for the conference championship, the first Western/Big Ten title for both programs.
 Minnesota, under head coach Henry L. Williams, compiled a 10–0–2 record, shut out nine opponents, and outscored all opponents by a combined total of 299 to 23.
 Iowa, under head coach Alden Knipe, compiled a 7–0–1 record and led the conference in scoring offense with an average of 38.9 points per game.
 The 1900 Wisconsin Badgers, under head coach Philip King, placed third in the conference, compiled an 8–1 record (its only loss being to Minnesota by a 7–6 score), shut out seven of nine opponents, and led the conference in scoring defense with an average of 1.2 points allowed per game.